At a Glance

 The provider currently boasts a global server network that includes over 11,500 servers in approximately 100+ countries.
 The provider allows P2P traffic on servers in more than 85+ countries.

 CyberGhost boasts fast connection speeds, offering plenty of horsepower for any business-related online activity.

 No need to worry about having your VPN connection shut down in the middle of a Skype conference call thanks to the provider’s lack of data caps and bandwidth limitations.

-Those connections keep your online activities undercover thanks to government-tier encryption, as well as kill switch protection.
+Those connections keep your online activities undercover thanks to government-grade encryption, as well as kill switch protection.
 Privacy isn’t an issue, as the provider keeps no logs of any kind, and accepts Bitcoin, offering the option to keep your payment information completely incognito.

 As well as excellent VPN service, the provider offers a password manager.
 In addition, an ID Guard feature alerts users when their email address is included in a data breach.
 The provider’s “Security Suite for Windows” offers antivirus, malware blocking, the ability to customize how much personal data Microsoft has access to, and a utility that scans your PC’s hard drive for vulnerable versions of applications.

-Live support chat, a searchable support library, and a support ticket submission and tracking system are available in your time of need.
+Live chat, a searchable support library, and a support ticket submission and tracking system are available in your time of need.

 - Servers cover the globe